spinscale/link-rating/README.md

 The intention of this app is to be able to run it yourself locally and play around with Elasticsearch and its scoring.

+You can check out the application at https://linkrating.spinscale.de/

 ## Requirements

 You need to create a github oauth app.
 You can do so at